-Attribute name This property is used by the adaptor to implement load balancing.
+Property name This property is used by the adaptor to implement load balancing.
 The adaptor can load-balance only between instances with the same application name.
 The property can be used to create groups of instances, even when the instances share the same executable file.
-This argument is set automatically for instances started by wotaskd. retries The number of times a request is retried (trying several instances) if a communications failure occurs before an error page is returned to the Web server. scheduler The load-balancing scheme used by the adaptor for instances of the application.
-The options provided by WebObjects are Round-Robin, Random, and Load Average.
-You can also use a custom load balancer by choosing the Custom option and entering the load balancer's name. dormant The number of times the adaptor skips an instance of the application before trying again. redir The URL that the user is redirected to when an instance fails to respond to a direct request. poolSize The maximum number of simultaneous connections the adaptor should keep open for each configured instance.
+This argument is set automatically for instances started by wotaskd. retries The number of times a request is retried (trying several instances) if a communications failure occurs before an error page is returned to the HTTP server. scheduler The load-balancing scheme used by the adaptor for instances of the application.
+The options provided by WebObjects are Round Robin, Random, and Load Average.
+You can also use a custom load balancer; see "Load Balancing and Adaptor Settings" (page 82) for details. dormant The number of times the adaptor skips an instance of the application before trying again. redir The URL that the user is redirected to when an instance fails to respond to a direct request. poolSize The maximum number of simultaneous connections the adaptor should keep open for each configured instance. urlVersion The WebObjects version to use for URL parsing and formatting.
+All WebObjects 4, 4.5, and 5 applications use version 4 URLs by default.

-Table 4-2 The properties of the HTTP adaptor configuration file
+Table 4-2 The properties of the HTTP adaptor configuration file (continued)

-Attribute urlVersion The WebObjects version to use for URL parsing and formatting.
-All WebObjects 4, 4.5, and 5 applications use version 4 URLs by default. additionalArgs Additional information to send to the instance when it's started. id The instance's identification number.
+Property additionalArgs Additional information to send to the instance when it's started. id The instance's identification number.
 Must be unique for the load-balancing process to operate correctly. port The port on which the instance runs. host Specifies the network interface that an instance binds to.
 This argument should only be used on hosts with multiple network interfaces (IP addresses). sendTimeout The length of time, in seconds, that the adaptor attempts to send data to an instance of the application before giving up. recvTimeout The length of time, in seconds, that the adaptor waits for a response from an instance of the application before giving up. cnctTimeout The length of time, in seconds, before the adaptor gives up connecting to an instance. sendBufSize The size, in bytes, of the TCP/IP socket send buffer that's used for adaptor-to-instance communication. recvBufSize The size, in bytes, of the TCP/IP socket receive buffer that's used for adaptor-to-instance communication.